Georgia Rickard: Travel journalism

-Rickard joined the team as editor of Australian Traveller magazine in 2012, aged 26.
-During her three-year tenure she posted consistently aggressive circulation wins, achieving the fastest growing magazine circulation of any title in Australia in the audit period of Jan–Jun 2014.
-She received significant industry plaudits for her work including top four shortlisting as Editor Of The Year, top-four shortlisting for Magazine of the Year, and winner overall of Niche Magazine of the Year at the prestigious Australian Magazine Awards, as well as finalist listing for Food Travel Writer of the Year by the Australian Society of Travel Writers.
+Rickard joined the team as editor of Australian Traveller magazine in 2012.
+During her three-year tenure she expanded circulation, achieving the fastest growing magazine circulation of any title in Australia in the audit period of Jan–Jun 2014.
+She received multiple industry plaudits for her work including top-four shortlisting as Editor Of The Year, top-four shortlisting for Magazine of the Year, and winner overall of Niche Magazine of the Year at the Australian Magazine Awards, as well as finalist listing for Food Travel Writer of the Year by the Australian Society of Travel Writers.

-Chief among her improvements to the title were the instigation of celebrity covers, which starred notable Australian females such as journalist Lisa Wilkinson, actress Claudia Karvan and model Megan Gale, as well as collaboration with emerging Australian influencers such as Lauren Bath and Melissa Findley (notable given that Instagram was not yet a prominent platform) and an 'image-first' approach to storytelling, which involved sending photographers to destinations without an accompanying writer.
+Among her changes to the title were the instigation of celebrity covers — which featured notable Australians including journalist Lisa Wilkinson, actress Claudia Karvan, and model Megan Gale, — as well as collaboration with emerging Australian influencers, and an 'image-first' approach to storytelling, which involved sending photographers to destinations without an accompanying writer.
 This was a tactic she later noted was initially met with reluctance by industry and publicists, until it proved an adaptive means of communication for the changing needs of an increasingly time-poor and digitally focused reader; she also instigated guidelines on a company-wide approach to social media, dedicating considerable resources to the growth of the magazine's official Instagram account at a time when social media was not generally considered a priority for print publications.
 During her tenure, Rickard also began strengthening the relationship between Australian Traveller and Australia's national tourism body Tourism Australia which, at the time, still included domestic tourism promotion in its remit.
 The Australian Traveller editorial team, led by Rickard, produced several custom publications on the organisation's behalf.

 Rickard resigned in February 2015 and commenced an associate editor role at Marie Claire Australia in March 2015, recruited as part of a two-person team by legendary fashion editor, Jackie Frank, to move the publication into its next phase alongside new editor Nicky Briger.
 After just four months in the role, Rickard resigned in August 2015.
 Shortly thereafter she rejoined Australian Traveller on a consultative basis, working with Tourism Australia to oversee production of content for its Coastal and Aquatic campaign.

-In 2016, Rickard was recruited by Fairfax Media as Managing Editor, to lead production on Tourism Australia's million-dollar overhaul of Australia.com alongside multi-award-winning content agency, Storyation.
+In 2016, Rickard was recruited by Fairfax Media as Managing Editor, to lead production on Tourism Australia's million-dollar overhaul of Australia.com alongside content marketing agency, Storyation.
 With Tourism Australia's internal team, Rickard and her hand-picked team – some 20 of Australia's most respected travel journalists – produced over 710 feature articles, overhauling site into an editorial destination of its own right.
 The project achieved measurable increases in several notable metrics; industry publication AdNews later asserted that the project "redefine[d] content" in the Australian market.
 The project received Finalist for Best Content Driven website in 2017's worldwide Content Marketing Awards.